SteinIAS/Noah/README.md

 ## FAQ's

 - I need to run PHP/C# etc / I already have the site running and don't need a new browser sync server?
-    + We can tell browser sync about our site by updating the proxy variable on line :29 of gulpfile.js, this should equal the URL of the site you have running e.g. localhost:8888
+    + We can tell browser sync about our site by either updating the webpack.mix.js file or running npm run watch --env-proxy localhost:{portnumber} e.g. localhost:25812
 - I've added some css/scripts to the folder but it's not showing up in Git or other people?
     + By default all assets below `/css` or `/scripts` are ignored so that they don't show up as changes when updating source files.
 To solve this any libraries needed should go in a subdirectory called vendor e.g. `/css/vendor/myLibrary.css` or `/scripts/vendor/jquery.min.js`